MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

 ## Fit label inputs

-- Experimental labeling dynamics of label input(s) to fit (here we fit the theoretical dynamics of the mean enrichment of C):
+- Define the experimental labeling dynamics of label input(s) to fit:

+Here, we fit the theoretical dynamics of the mean enrichment of C.

 ```bash
 > enr_input <- res$res_dyn$enrichments[, "C_1", drop=FALSE]